During your first three months in the country, you may have mail delivered to the Peace Corps office at the following address:

-During your first 3 months in the country, you may have mail delivered to the Peace Corps office.
-Peace Corps Sri Lanka is currently operating from a temporary office; we will provide a mailing address once we have moved to our permanent office.
 When you move to your assigned site, you will have a local mailing address for the duration of your service.
-Mail sent by US post will take several weeks to reach Sri Lanka; packages may be opened by Sri Lankan Customs but items rarely go missing.
+Mail sent through the U.S. Postal Service will take several weeks to reach Sri Lanka.
+Packages may be opened by Sri Lankan Customs, but we are told items rarely go missing.

 There are a number of cell phone companies in Sri Lanka with cell service coverage throughout most parts of the country.
 Usage fees associated with mobile phones are lower than in the United States.
 Most communities where Volunteers will be placed have reasonable cell phone coverage, though in some areas the coverage may be “spotty” and require making calls from nearby locations.

-Please note: In emergencies, your family can call the Counseling and Outreach Unit 24-hour duty phone in Washington D.C.855-855-1961 Option 1 Extension 1470.
-The Counseling and Outreach Unit will notify a Volunteer of an emergency (e.g., critical illness or death of a family member), respond to family questions about a Volunteer's status, and/or provide an update about civil unrest or a natural disaster in the host country.
+Please note: In emergencies, your family can call the Behavioral Health and Outreach Unit's 24-hour duty phone in Washington D.C.
+855-855-1961 Option 1 Extension 1470.
+The Behavioral Health and Outreach Unit will notify a Volunteer of an emergency (e.g., critical illness or death of a family member), respond to family questions about a Volunteer's status, and/or provide an update about civil unrest or a natural disaster in the host country.

 Housing and Site Location